appmanch/go-commons/turbo/README.md

         ```go
         router.Delete("/api/v1/getCustomers", getCustomers)
         ```

+#### Multiple HTTP Methods Registering
-2. Router lets you register routes with multiple methods such as `("POST", "PUT")` for a single endpoint.
+- Router lets you register routes with multiple methods such as `("POST", "PUT")` for a single endpoint.

    With the help of `Add` function that can be achieved
    ```go